jonnonz1/nz-statute-book/acts/public/1991/child-support-act-1991.md

 [Repealed]

 ### 107 Implementation of orders
-(1) When a decision of a court making an order in determination of an application under section 104 becomes final, the Commissioner shall, as soon as practicable, take such action as is necessary to give effect to the decision in relation to any formula assessment that has been made in relation to the child, the receiving carer, and the liable parent concerned (whether by amending the assessment or otherwise).
+(1) When an order determining an application under section 104 becomes final, the Commissioner shall, as soon as practicable, take such action as is necessary to give effect to the decision in relation to any formula assessment that has been made in relation to the child, the receiving carer, and the liable parent concerned (whether by amending the assessment or otherwise).
 (2) Subject to subsection (3), in subsequently making a formula assessment in relation to the child, the receiving carer, and the liable parent concerned while the order is in force, the Commissioner shall act on the basis of the provisions of this Act as modified by the order.
 (3) Notwithstanding subsection (2), where the Commissioner becomes aware of a change in circumstances which, had that change occurred prior to the making of that order, could reasonably be expected to have resulted in the order being different from that which was made, the Commissioner may—
   (a) amend an existing formula assessment in relation to the child, the receiving carer, and the liable parent concerned to reflect that change in such manner as the Commissioner considers appropriate; or